-14.4.3.
-Rollback the Application of a Patch in Zip Form Using the patch Command
+9.4.3.
+Rollback the Application of a Patch in Zip Form Using the Patch Management System

-- Access to the Management CLI for the server instance.
-Refer to Launch the Management CLI in the Administration and Configuration Guide.
+- Access to the Management CLI or the Management Console for the JBoss EAP 6 server.
+Refer to Launch the Management CLI or Log in to the Management Console in the Administration and Configuration Guide.

-Procedure 14.3.
-Rollback a patch from a JBoss EAP 6 server instance using the
+Procedure 9.4.
+Rollback a patch from a JBoss EAP 6 server instance using the Management CLI

 - From the Management CLI, use the